publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch44/m__us_usc_t25_s4304.md

     (e) __Priorities__

-    In carrying out the duties and activities described in subsections (b) and (c) of this section, the Secretary, acting through the Director, shall give priority to activities that—
+    In carrying out the duties and activities described in subsections (b) and (c), the Secretary, acting through the Director, shall give priority to activities that—

         (1) provide the greatest degree of economic benefits to Indians; and